TOPIC -

 saying that any hermie tendancies would come from the blueberry line

 rather than the romulan line.
-The fact that your blueberries are still
+The fact that your blueberries are still doing

 well makes your post even more interesting.
 It is easier to induce blueberry